 “It’s a masterpiece of modern engineering and carefully designed to accurately meet the needs of an ambitious, forward-looking destination with a goal to achieve, compete and outpace, Victoria Square represents a stunning, physical testament to that determination.”

-The phased handover will take place from late 2020, with completion estimated for spring 2021.
+The phased handover will take place from summer 2021.
 Victoria Square will deliver 125,000 sq. ft. of retail space, 429 residential apartments in two iconic sky-high towers, a new four-star Hilton hotel, a 50,000 sq. ft. flagship Marks and Spencer store, two public plazas, a medical centre and 2,800 parking spaces.

 It will also feature a brand new 27,500 sq. ft Boots store and a further five retail units and a new restaurant on Commercial Way, all of which will be complemented by further public realm enhancements.
 This project marks a bright and exciting future for Woking as a town and community, catering for our ever-expanding population!